-We experimentally demonstrated fitness-relevant thermal adaptation on the phenotypic level of five extreme test-temperatures.
-Low temperatures significantly affected survival during the larval development and reduced viability of the offspring in warm-adapted populations, i.e. significantly less fertile clutches in at least two populations from warmer sites (Supporting information S1, Fig. S3-C).
+Low temperatures significantly affected survival during the larval development and reduced viability of the offspring in warm-adapted populations, i.e. significantly less fertile clutches in at least two populations from warmer sites (Supporting Figure S3.1-C).
+High temperatures did not increase mortality in cold-adapted populations or directly affected their fertility, even though variability of these traits increased.

-The contribution of traits underlying the PGR as composite fitness measure was different for the two their fertility, even though variability of these traits increased.
+In Drosophila, heat knockdown resistance (time until flies are knocked down by heat in small tubes)

-High temperatures did not generally increase mortality in cold-adapted populations or directly affected selection in Drosophila, that is the heat knockdown resistance (time until flies are knocked down by heat in small tubes) and chill coma recovery (recovery time of flies after a cold shock).
-A direct correlation of fitness traits with population origin and test-temperature thus provides a meaningful model for the investigation of thermal adaptation on all levels (Hereford et al. 2004), a correlation that we found in C. riparius populations based on the PGR as integrated fitness measure.
-Since our natural populations have been acclimatised to laboratory conditions for up to three generations, the differential response to thermal regimes in the experiments was most likely due to heritable differences, thus providing the necessary evidence to search for the genomic basis of this adaptation (Savolainen 2011).
+and chill coma recovery (recovery time of flies after a cold shock) are the decisive phenotypic traits 18 responding to heat and cold selection (e.g. Gilchrist et al. 1997; Hoffmann et al. 2002; Hoffmann & Watson 1993; Parson 1977).
+However, these traits can only indirectly be compared to population fitness.
+We here present a direct correlation of PGR, as integrated fitness measure, with the climatic origin of natural C. riparius populations and experimental test-temperatures.
+Such a correlation provides a meaningful model for the investigation of thermal adaptation on all levels (Hereford et al. 2004).
+Since our natural populations have been acclimatised to laboratory conditions for at most up to three generations, the differential response to thermal regimes in the experiments was most likely due to heritable differences among the natural populations, thus providing the necessary evidence to investigate the genomic footprint of this adaptation (Savolainen 2011).